Ezurio/canvas_python_samples/apps/mg100/XbitTextAppGateway/README.md

-# BLE-to-MQTT application
+# Xbit Text Service Gateway Demo Script
-This repository contains a Python application intended for use on Canvas products that support networking (MG100, Pinnacle 100, BL5340 DVK, etc.).
+This app is intended for use on Canvas products that support networking (MG100, Pinnacle 100, BL5340 DVK, etc.).
 This application provides a demonstration of the capability of these products to implement a gateway to relay BLE advertisement data to an MQTT broker.
+The app works with peripheral devices running the [XbitTextApp][1]

 This application also optionally connects to a LwM2M server for the purposes of device management.